 Credit Scores – Things to Avoid

-While raising a credit score is actually straightforward (but time-consuming), there are some definite items you need to avoid.
-There are many commonly accepted pieces of wisdom found online in relation to raising a credit score, which goes directly against the official advice from the credit agencies themselves.
+While raising a credit score is straightforward (but time-consuming), there are some definite items you need to avoid.
+There are many commonly accepted pieces of wisdom found online concerning raising a credit score, which goes directly against the official advice from the credit agencies themselves.

 You can re-establish your credit history by opening new accounts, just remember not to open too many accounts at once.
 One of the most important items to attend to in terms of raising your credit score is in disputing errors on your report – these occur far more often than you might think.